CALL FOR PROPOSALS

 Submission: We strongly encourage applicants to discuss their proposal with Coulter Program Director Gordon Saul (firstname.lastname@example.org) before submission.
 Please submit one PDF file following the guidelines and required content listed below via email attachment to: Coulter Program Manager, Linda Lucian (email@example.com) by 8:00pm on February 16, 2018

 Submit file name as: Last name BioE PI_Last name SoM PI_2018Coulter

 If the proposal is promising, applicants will be invited to present to the Coulter Committee on the afternoon of April 10th, 2018.
 The committee will review those presentations and make recommendations on funding priority.
 Applicants will be notified by mid-April for funding to begin in mid-May, 2018.
 Note that release of funds is dependent on appropriate IRB or APLAC approval.
 This approval process should be initiated or even finalized during the selection period in order to avoid delays should your proposal be selected for an award.

 Format: Full proposals should include:

-2) body of proposal: a summary of the base technology, a description of the product or service to be developed and a translational plan of the milestones, timing, and cost to bring the product or service to market (further details below).
+2) body of proposal: summary of the base technology, description of the product or service to be developed and a translational plan of the milestones, timing, and cost to bring the product or service to market (further details below).
 Include approval number from IRB or APLAC for any studies involving human or animal subjects.
 If not applicable, an exemption letter from the IRB must be submitted.